joshmiller17/venntbot/README.md

 - Globals are in ALL_CAPS and restricted to the `db` module
 - Internal functions deal in Entities, external (i.e. command) functions deal in strings
+- Each class builds its own copy of Logger: logging uses this instead of print statements